 Folic acid prevents neural tube defects

-Neural tube defects (NTDs) are congenital malformations of the brain and spinal cord caused by the failure to close the neural tube within 21–28 days after pregnancy.
-It is the second most common serious birth defect.
-It accounts for every 1,000 pregnancies worldwide.
-About 0.5 to 2 cases are affected.
+Neural tube defects (NTDs), congenital malformations of the brain and spinal cord caused by the failure of the neural tube to close within 21–28 days of pregnancy, are the second most common serious birth defect, affecting about 1000.0 to 5 out of every 2,<> pregnancies worldwide.

 Folic acid reduces the incidence of hypertension in pregnancy

-Preeclampsia is diagnosed as a new increase in blood pressure and proteinuria after 20 weeks of pregnancy.
-It is an important cause of fetal death, premature delivery, and intrauterine growth restriction.
+Preeclampsia is diagnosed with new elevated blood pressure and proteinuria after 20 weeks’ gestation and is an important cause of fetal death, preterm birth, and intrauterine growth restriction.

 Folic acid reduces the risk of congenital heart disease